Citation for this page in APA citation style. Close

 In a 1981 article in Theoria, David Lewis said that van Inwagen's Consequence Argument fails as a reductio ad absurdum argument.
 Van Inwagen agreed and called Lewis' article “the finest essay that has ever been written in defense of compatibilism – possibly the finest essay that has ever been written about any aspect of the free will problem”. ("How to Think about the Problem of Free Will”, Journal of Ethics (2008) 12, 337-341).

 Kadri Vihvelin has written a critical analysis of van Inwagen and Lewis's reply.
 She says "The Consequence Argument was supposed to show that if we attribute ordinary abilities to deterministic agents, we are forced to credit them with incredible past or law-changing abilities as well.
 But no such incredible conclusion follows.
-All that follows is something that we must accept anyway, as the price of our non-godlike nature: that the exercise of our abilities depends partly on circumstances outside our control."
+All that follows is something that we must accept anyway, as the price of our non-godlike nature, that humans have "finite minds," so that the exercise of our abilities depends partly on circumstances outside our control.

 For Teachers